oddbird/oddvest/README.md

 box where you give it a "Client Id" from your Harvest OAuth2 application, and your Harvest "Account Id" (a seven-digit number); the popup includes links on where you can find/create those.
 A single Harvest OAuth2 application can be reused for many Trello boards, as long as they are on the same account.
+(Note for OddBird: the client ID and account ID for our production Oddvest OAuth2 application are in Keybase under `oddvest/` folder.)

 Sometimes the popup will disappear before you get a chance to fill it out, if you click off to other browser tabs/windows.
 If this happens you just have to